tag:

 Caucuses:

-The caucus is a forum for like-minded people to discuss current issues in construction education and exchange best practices that advance construction education.
+The caucus is a forum for like-minded people to discuss current issues in construction education and to exchange best practices that advance it.

 Baccalaureate Degree Program Directors Caucus